Writer, herb-lover, rabble-rouser, thrill-seeker. Anti-this-and-that but also dreaming.

 Queering Sexual Violence & The Politics of Healing // talk at Colgate University as part of Sexual Assault Awareness Month & Queer Fest // April 18th, 2017

 Jennifer Patterson is a grief worker who uses plants, breath, words to explore survivorhood, body(ies) and healing.
-A queer and trans affirming, trauma-experienced herbalist and breathwork facilitator, Jennifer offers sliding scale care as a practitioner through her own practice Corpus Ritual and is a member of The Breathe Network and Breathwork for Recovery.
+A queer and trans affirming, trauma-experienced herbalist and breathwork facilitator, Jennifer offers sliding scale care as a practitioner through her private practice Corpus Ritual and is a member of The Breathe Network and Breathwork for Recovery.
 She facilitates writing and breathwork workshops at healing centers, LGBTQ centers, a needle exchange and harm reduction clinic, veterans hospitals, online with the Transformative Language Arts Network, sexual violence resource centers, at colleges and universities, and in the past, the collective What Would an HIV Doula Do? and a Hasidic and Orthodox Jewish healing center.
 She is the editor of Queering Sexual Violence: Radical Voices from Within the Anti- Violence Movement (2016), speaks across the country, and has had writing published in places like VIDA: Women in Literary Arts, 580 Split, OCHO: A Journal of Queer Arts, Nat.
-Brut, The Establishment, HandJob, and The Feminist Wire with new publications forthcoming.
+Brut, The Establishment, HandJob, and The Feminist Wire.
 She is also the creative nonfiction editor of Hematopoiesis Press.
 A graduate of Goddard College’s MA program, Jennifer is finishing a book project focused on translating embodied traumatic experience through somatic practices and critical and creative nonfiction.
 You can find more at corpusritual.com.